TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/enableGroupingOptions.md

 [enableGrouping in Grid Settings](#!/GridSettings/enableGrouping)

-Example of dynamic change **enableGrouping** grid setting:
+Example of a dynamic change **enableGrouping** grid setting:

 #####For Knockout
-In HTML you should define **options** setting:
+In HTML you should define the **options** setting:

 <pre class="brush: html">
 	<div id="test-knockout" data-bind="tgrid: { provider: itemsProvider, options: gridOptions}">
 	</div>
 </pre>
 #####
-In Javascript in knockout view model you should have observable variable with name equals **options** value.
+In Javascript in the knockout view model you should have the observable variable with the name equals the **options** settings value.
 You can change grid options dynamically after grid loading.
-In example below grid setting **enableGrouping** can be changed using function 'enableGrouping'.
+In example below, the grid setting **enableGrouping** can be changed using the function 'enableGrouping'.

 <pre class="brush: js">
  function vm() {